emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

    <!-- If you're looking at the above sentence and thinking "that's
-   not correct!" (as I was): Yes, it's a lie that you need to register each one; you only need to register the first one, but support has he strong opinion that it's much simpler to just tell people register all of them.
+   not correct!" (as I was): Yes, it's a lie that you need to register each one; you only need to register the first one, but support has the strong opinion that it's much simpler to just tell people register all of them.
 Plus that gives us more flexibility for future changes.
 So leave the lie.  -->